Cyril Féraud: Special events

-In March 2009, he presented the Sidaction evening live on France 2 alongside Line Renaud: 70 artists sang together in the streets of Paris.
+In March 2009, he presented the Sidaction evening live on France 2 alongside Line Renaud which featured seventy artists singing together in the streets of Paris.
 Then in March 2010, the Les Stars du Rire Spéciale Sidaction evening alongside Patrick Sabatier live on France 2.

 A recurring host of the Téléthon since 2010, he has presented the launch party in prime time and live on France 3 with Sophie Davant since 2012.